koss-null/simple_typing_practice/README.md

 # How to run
-To start an app, open index.html in your browser.
+To start an app do `open ./gui/index.html`, or just open it in your browser manually.
 Check out python and golang samples in a `sample` directory.